Gene Spicer

 Bio

-Gene Spicer was born in 1930 in Indiana.
-After high school, Gene Spicer worked on the family farm.
-When the Korean War broke out, Gene Spicer and a friend decided to enlist.
-They were sent to Fort Breckenridge for training with the “Screaming Eagles” of the 101st airborne.
-In Korea, he was reassigned as a radio signal man with the 24th Infantry Division.
+When the Korean War broke out, Gene Spicer and a friend enlisted in the United States Army.
+After training as a rifleman with the “Screaming Eagles” of the 101st Airborne at Camp Breckenridge, they were reassigned to the 24th Infantry Division in Korea, where Spicer served as a radio signalman.
 He saw combat near Seoul and Wonsan.
-After the War, Gene Spicer enlisted with the National Guard and used the GI Bill to attend the University of Kentucky.
-He was eventually offered a commission with the Indiana National Guard and continued with that career for over 20 years retiring as a Brigadier General in 2004.
-Gene Spicer has revisited Korea two times — once in 2004 on a Veterans’ revisit trip and once in 2014 on a 15 day trip to try and retrace the route he took as a young soldier in Korea.
+Following the war, Spicer joined the National Guard, used the GI Bill to attend the University of Kentucky, and eventually earned a commission with the Indiana National Guard.
+He served over 20 years, retiring as a Brigadier General in 2004.
+Spicer revisited Korea twice—first in 2004 for a veterans’ trip, and again in 2014 to retrace the steps he took as a young soldier.

 Video Clips